Connecting people with inspirational power of the Hudson River since 1963.

 Danskammer Power Plant

-Help us stop this proposed fossil-fuel plant; it will pollute our air, land and water and is contrary New York’s goal of transitioning to clean energy.
+Help us stop this proposed fossil-fuel plant; it will pollute our air, land and water and is contrary to New York’s goal of transitioning to clean energy.

 What’s the plan?